Force Plates 101: What are they and why are they used?

 Broadly speaking, force plates are extensively used for strength and power diagnostics in sports.
 In healthcare, they assist in clinical analyses of rehabilitation and movement, which is a common application in professional sports as well.

-VALD categorises their ForceDecks tests into Jumps, Functional, Balance, and Isometric.
+VALD categorizes their ForceDecks tests into jumps, functional, balance and isometric.
 Most of the tests within these categories also benefit from VALD’s automatic detection feature, which uses advanced statistical techniques to automatically identify the test conducted based on the force-time curve.

-These tests can provide insights into an individual’s athletic capacities, force generation, fatigue status, rehabilitation and return-to-play progress, and left-to-right asymmetries.
-It is important to keep these applications in mind when deciding which tests to include in an assessment battery (i.e. start with the end in mind).
-We must respect the time and capacity of our athletes and clients, and so test selection should maximise value while minimising unnecessary burden.
+These tests can provide insights into an athlete’s athletic capacities, force generation, fatigue status, rehabilitation and return-to-play progress and left-to-right asymmetries.
+It is important to keep these applications in mind when deciding which tests to include in an assessment battery (i.e., start with the end in mind).
+We must respect the time and capacity of our athletes and clients, and so test selection should maximize value while minimizing unnecessary burden.

-These tests can provide insights into an individual’s athletic capacities, force generation, fatigue status, rehabilitation and return-to-play progress, and left-to-right asymmetries
+These tests can provide insights into an athlete’s athletic capacities, force generation, fatigue status, rehabilitation and return-to-play progress and left-to-right asymmetries.

-The CMJ, as already described, offers a near-maximal assessment of lower-body muscle power capability.
-However, there are a range of other capacities that may be of interest to sports scientists and clinicians, depending on the sport/population, time in season, and injury history and status.
+The CMJ, as already described, provides a near-maximal assessment of lower-body muscle power capability.
+However, there is a range of other capacities that may be of interest to sports scientists and clinicians, depending on the sport, population, time in season and injury history and status.

-While the IMTP presents a global, full-body assessment of strength, there can also be value in zooming in on multi-joint assessments, such as Alex Natera’s Run-specific Isometric Assessment Battery.
-This programme seeks to answer the question ‘are returning athletes ‘strong enough’ to run fast?’ and Alex has detailed how he integrates VALD’s ForceDecks into this process.
+While the IMTP presents a global, full-body assessment of strength, there can also be value in focusing on multi-joint assessments, such as Alex Natera’s Run-specific Isometric Assessment Battery.
+This program seeks to answer the question “are returning athletes ‘strong enough’ to run fast?” and Alex has detailed how he integrates VALD’s ForceDecks into this process.

 VALD’s ForceDecks technology offers insights into the intricate dynamics of human movement.
 Its evolution to a versatile, practical device underscores its importance in understanding and enhancing human performance and health.
 As technology continues to advance, the potential applications of force plates are bound to expand, offering even deeper insights into the mechanics of movement.